 I’ve always loved glass.
 The tactile nature, the beautiful colours.
-Last year I was struggling with having any enthusiasm for my previous business.
+3 years ago I was struggling with having any enthusiasm for my previous business.
 I made lots of keepsake gifts using wood, clay, paper etc but my passion for it was waning.
 Possibly due to the oversaturated market and the fact I just didn’t feel I had enough time to give the business it’s full potential.
-I decided I needed something new, something I always wanted to do.
-I considered a glass blowing course but although it looked awesome, I quickly realised I’d never be able to afford the set up costs or even doing it as a hobby.
-I saw an advert on YouTube for a microwave kiln….. from there my journey started.
+I decided I needed to try something new, something I always wanted to do.
+I considered a glass blowing course but although it looked awesome, I quickly realised I’d never be able to afford the set up costs or even doing it as a hobby, then I saw an advert on YouTube for a microwave kiln….. from there my journey started.

 I spoke to my partner and told him I’d love to try glass fusing.
 I’d not really heard of it before, I’d seen some gorgeous makes but didn’t really know how it was made.
 So I took to trusty old Google and researched for weeks.
 I was all set to buy a new microwave, a microwave kiln and some glass and tools but then I discovered Creative Glass Guild in Bristol were running courses….my partner suggested going on a course to find out more and to see if I liked it.
 He paid for me to go on a weekend beginner course.
 Unfortunately I had to wait months until the course date, so in the meantime I looked into it even more.